 Although you don’t have to worry about violent crimes while you’re walking down the streets of Seoul, you definitely have to be aware of cars.
 That’s because cars (especially those in Seoul) are extremely aggressive, even with pedestrians.
 If you’re walking down a small street, be aware.
 Many cars will come zooming past you really, really close.
 If you make one step to the left or the right, you might be in trouble.
 You can always give them stank eye, but that’s pointless if you’re on your way to the hospital.
 Also, be careful of big streets.
 Even when the signal tells you to walk, you still might find some super aggressive driver that sees you walking but thinks he can squeeze past you.
 Walking the streets of Seoul can be scary for those not used to it.
 And if you’re a tourist or new to living in Korea, it’s something we recommend being aware of.

 Tip: Be careful of buses too.
 They’re just as aggressive.
 And bigger!

 Taxis deserve their own section on this list.
 Not to say all taxi drivers are criminals.
 Far from it!
 The majority of taxi rides end with no problems at all.
 But they do come with some unique problems.
 First, taxis are notorious for being extremely agressive.
 It’s probably a few drivers giving the rest a bad reputation, but you should take note of them when crossing or walking in narrow streets.
 And a few years ago they were notorious for being really mean and robbing unsuspecting tourists or foreign residents of money.
 But Korea’s been trying to clean this up and recently have started to offer cash rewards for reporting such activities.
-But we suggest you give this a read anyway :):
+But in any case, we suggest you give this a read: